Joint Empirical Coordination of Source and Channel: Main results

-\begin{remark} If the random variables of the channel $(X,Y)$ are independent of the random variables of the source $(U,V)$, the strictly causal decoding provides the same information constraint as the causal or non-causal decoding.
-This is not true anymore when $(X,Y)$ are correlated with $(U,V)$. \end{remark}
+Corollary \ref{coro:Shannon} also proves that strictly causal decoding has no impact on the information constraint stated by Shannon in \cite{shannon-bell-1948}.
+In fact the information constraint $I(X ;Y ) - I(U ;V )\geq0$ characterizes the optimal solution for non-causal encoding and strictly causal, causal or non-causal decoding.
+This is not true anymore when the random variables $(X,Y)$ are empirically coordinated with $(U,V)$.